-In the case of children in receipt of an Education Health Care Plan, parents will take a major role in deciding upon required outcomes and helping the school use the money provided in the child's Personal Budget
+In the case of children in receipt of an Education Health Care Plan, parents will take a major role in deciding upon required outcomes.

 12. Pupil Participation

 The school will work to ensure that pupils are fully aware of their individual needs and the targets in their Individual Education Plans.
 Steps will be taken to involve pupils in decisions which are taken regarding their education.